erictrinh/jquery-memoized-ajax/README.md

 ajaxCall.abort && ajaxCall.abort();
 ```

 One other thing to keep in mind is that **accessing localStorage is a blocking process**.
-Thus, it's not a good idea to do 10 `memoizedAjax` calls in a row, as this can lock up your web page.
+Thus, it's not a good idea to do 10 `memoizedAjax` calls with localStorage in a row, as this can lock up your web page.

 ## Development